 - 11th Circuit Court of Appeals

-Jonathan and his firm have extensive experience defending employees, executives, and entrepreneurs against non-compete and trade secret claims.
+Jonathan and his firm have extensive experience defending employees, executives, entrepreneurs and companies against non-compete and trade secret claims.
 Jonathan routinely represents doctors, C-level executives, sales executives, engineers, financial advisors, real estate agents, and other high level employees who are switching companies or who have started their own businesses.
 Likewise, Jonathan routinely represents companies that are facing litigation over hiring employees who are subject to non-compete agreements.
 Outside of the employment context, Jonathan routinely represents individuals who have sold their businesses and agreed to certain restrictive covenants but who wish to reenter the market through a new venture.
 An important note: Jonathan does not prosecute employee non-compete agreements.
 He does not believe in them.
 However, this does not extend to sale of a business non-compete agreements.
 In the sale of a business context, Pollard both prosecutes and defends non-compete claims.

 In addition to litigating non-compete matters, Jonathan routinely advises both individuals and corporate entities on a broad range of related issues including employment contracts, employee poaching and raiding, separation agreements, hiring decisions, and the purchase or sale of business interests.
 A substantial portion of Pollard’s advising practice involves representing C-level executives in all facets of transitioning from one company to another.